Carlos Santos Shoes Review: Double Monk Straps In Wine Shadow Patina

 I am ecstatic over these shoes and you can see it in my writing.
 In fact, I am looking forward to wearing them as often as I can and explore my sartorial boundaries.

-What did you think about the article?
-Have you tried any shoes from Carlos Santos?
+What did you think about the Carlos Santos Review?
+Do you own any of their shoes?
 We would love to hear your voice in the comments down below!

 Remember to join the conversation and the Misiu Academy family by subscribing or using our Instagram Hashtag (#Misiuacademy).